alphagov/pay-tech-docs/source/documentation/14-security.md

 Your requirements depend on the number of transactions you process in a year.

-#### Process less than 6 million transactions per year
+#### Process fewer than 6 million transactions per year

-If you process less than 6 million transactions per year, you can self-assess by completing the PCI DSS Self-Assessment Questionnaire (SAQ); this is is a self-assessment tool to assess security for cardholder data.
+If you process fewer than 6 million transactions per year, you can self-assess by completing the PCI DSS Self-Assessment Questionnaire (SAQ); this is is a self-assessment tool to assess security for cardholder data.

 Most services will be asked to complete the SAQ A questionnaire which can be found in the [PCI documents library](https://www.pcisecuritystandards.org/document_library); see the criteria in the table below: